jasondown/100-days-of-code/log.md

  - The multiplayer version of the recent BOTG contest was released.
 It has 6 wood leagues now so that it can start even more basic (one hero, no units, no groots) and add extra elements at a slower pace.
 Also, any bugs found in the contest after the single bug patch were addressed.
 No more dual Hulks to worry about.
  - Wood 6 was actually difficult to get past because everyone had the same strategy: Hang back by your tower and attack the enemy hero only when they are in range to take damage from the tower.
 This results in a lot of tie games that don't move players up or down the ranking ladder.
  - I managed to finally sneak by wood 6 and then spent the next two hours moving through all the wood leagues and into Bronze league.
+ 	- Added logic for units.
+	- Added logic for safe distances (don't go to close to enemy tower, taking into account my hero movement speed and attack target etc.).
+	- Added logic for moving and attacking in parallel.
+	- Added logic for controlling 2 heroes.
+	- Added some messaging logic.
-The Silver league is not opened for 6 more days.
+- The Silver league is not opened for 6 more days, so I stopped there (didn't code any Bronze logic that was unlocked).

 **Link to work**: [GitHub](https://github.com/jasondown/codingame/tree/master/BottersOfTheGalaxy)

 [Table of Contents](#toc)